Undergrade and Masters: Aberystwyth University. Phd: University of Leicester (ongoing)

 I worked as a waitress while doing my A-Levels and in the summers while at Uni.
 I’ve also worked at my Uni helping in Labs

 My connections to STFC science and technologyI am funded by STFC

-About Me: Third year PhD student, I spend all day on a computer, researching at work and gaming/reading at home!
+Fourth year PhD student, I spend most of the day writing up my thesis and gaming/reading at home!

 I live in Hinckly with my partner, I attend the university of Leicester while he attends Warwick university.
 I have a ridiculously extensive knowledge of Friends, Simpsons, Futurama, Red dwarf and Harry Potter.